czhangy/UCLA-Major-Requirements/Misc/STATS-100A/notes.md

     - That requires knowing the domain experiment
     - Without knowing the values that make sense for an experiment (and that depends on the kind of experiment), it is impossible to assign probabilities to them and to be precise
   - A random experiment is a very broad concept
-    - It is any action for which the outcome is not pre-determined
+    - It is any action for which the outcome is not predetermined
   - The sample space, `S`
     - The answer to the question: what could potentially be the outcome of the random experiment
     - The sample space is the biggest set (the universal set) containing all the reasonable outcomes of a random experiment